ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a PUT request with empty payload.

 In addition to what is defined in {{kdc-if-errors}} and at the beginning of {{node-subresource}}, the handler verifies that this operation is consistent with the set of roles that the Client has in the group (REQ11).
 If the verification fails, the KDC MUST reply with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 1 ("Request inconsistent with the current roles").

 If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting Client, the KDC MUST reply with a 5.03 (Service Unavailable) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 4 ("No available node identifiers").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 4 ("No available node identifiers").

 If all verifications succeed, the handler replies with a 2.05 (Content) response containing newly generated, individual keying material for the Client.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ27) and registered in {{iana-reg}}.